usc-isi-i2/kgtk/docs/analysis/graph_statistics.md

                         Else, append the statistics to the original graph.
                         (default=False
   --vertex-in-degree-property VERTEX_IN_DEGREE
                         Label for edge: vertex in degree property.
+Note: If --undirected is True, then the in-degree will be 0.
                         (default=vertex_in_degree
   --vertex-out-degree-property VERTEX_OUT_DEGREE
                         Label for edge: vertex out degree property.
+Note: if --undirected is True, the the out-degree will be the sum of the values that would have been calculated for in-degree and -out-degree if --undirected were False.
                         (default=vertex_out_degree)
   --page-rank-property VERTEX_PAGERANK
                         Label for pank rank property.